tredontho/purescript-book/text/chapter11.md

 - `ordered-collections`, which provides data types for immutable maps and sets
 - `transformers`, which provides implementations of standard monad transformers
 - `node-readline`, which provides FFI bindings to the [`readline`](https://nodejs.org/api/readline.html) interface provided by NodeJS
-- `optparse`, which provides applicative parsers for processing command line arguments
+- `optparse`, which provides applicative parsers for processing command-line arguments

 ## How To Play The Game

 To run the project, use `spago run`

-By default you will see a usage message:
+By default, you will see a usage message:

 ```text
 Monadic Adventures!
 A game to learn monad transformers